psuong/VulkanRendering/README.md

 is needed to transfer the image from one queue to another.

 * `VK_SHARING_MODE_CONCURRENT` - Images do not need to be owned by a particular queue to be used.

+### Graphics Pipeline Basics ###
+* Input Assembler - collects raw vertex data from the specified buffers and may use an index buffer to reduce copied vertices
+* Vertex Shader - runs for every vertex and generally applies xfroms to turn vertex positions from model space to screen space.
+* Tessellation Shader - allows you to divide geometry based on certain rules to increase mesh quality (e.g. brick walls and staircases look less flat when nearby)
+* Geometry shader - runs on every primitive and can discard it or output more primitives.
+Similar to tesselation shader, but geom shader performance is worse than tesselation shaders (unless on Intel Integrated Graphics? - I'll need to check this)
+* Raserization - represents primitves into fragments.
+These are pixel elements that they fill on the frame buffer.
+Any fragments outside of the screen are discard and the outputted by the vertex shader are interpolated across the fragments.
+Fragments behind others are also discarded due to depth testing.
+* Fragment Shader - invoked for every fragment that isn't discarded.
+Deterines which framebuffer the fragments are written to and with which color and depth values.
+* Color Blending - Applies operations to mix different fragments that map to the same pixel in the frame buffer.
+Fragments can simply overwrite each other, be additive or multiplicative.